Share on Facebook

 A person must have sufficient medical evidence and other evidence to prove that their PTSD prevents them from functioning at a level that permits them to maintain employment.
 An experienced Social Security Disability attorney understands the criteria necessary to obtain disability benefits.

 If you are suffering from PTSD and cannot work, we want to help.
-Contact the Law Office of Carey Thompson for a free consultation to discuss your situation.
+Contact the Law Office of Carey Thompson for a consultation to discuss your situation.

 About the Author